cracrayol/project-aon/common/epub/README.txt

             Palm)
     - .lrf: Broadband eBooks (BBeB) format - appropiate for Sony ereaders

-    Other formats can also be built but are not built by default nor removed if generated.
+    Other formats can also be built, but they are not built by default nor will be removed if generated.

 WHAT WORKS